-Sioux and Cheyenne Indians score a tactical victory over General Crook’s forces at the Battle of the Rosebud, foreshadowing the disaster of the Battle of Little Big Horn eight days later.
+Sioux and Cheyenne Native Americans score a tactical victory over General Crook’s forces at the Battle of the Rosebud, foreshadowing the disaster of the Battle of the Little Big Horn eight days later.

 General George Crook was in command of one of three columns of soldiers converging on the Big Horn country of southern Montana that June.
 A large band of Sioux and Cheyenne Indians under the direction of Sitting Bull, Crazy Horse, and several other chiefs had congregated in the area in defiance of U.S. demands that the Indians confine themselves to reservations.
 The army viewed the Indians’ refusal as an opportunity to dispatch a massive three-pronged attack and win a decisive victory over the “hostile” Indians.

 Crook’s column, marching north from Fort Fetterman in Wyoming Territory, was to join with two others: General Gibbon’s column coming east from Fort Ellis in Montana Territory, and General Terry’s force coming west from Fort Abraham Lincoln in Dakota Territory.
 Terry’s force included the soon-to-be-famous 7th Cavalry under the command of George Custer.
 The vast distances and lack of reliable communications made it difficult to coordinate, but the three armies planned to converge on the valley of the Big Horn River and stage an assault on an enemy whose location and size was only vaguely known.

 The plan quickly ran into trouble.
 As Crook approached the Big Horn, his Indian scouts informed him they had found signs of a major Sioux force that must still be nearby.
 Crook was convinced that the Sioux were encamped in a large village somewhere along the Rosebud Creek just east of the Big Horn.
 Like most of his fellow officers, Crook believed that Indians were more likely to flee than stand and fight, and he was determined to find the village and attack before the Sioux could escape into the wilderness.
 Crook’s Indian allies—262 Crow and Shoshone warriors—were less certain.
 They suspected the Sioux force was under the command of Crazy Horse, thee brilliant war chief.
 Crazy Horse, they warned, was too shrewd to give Crook an opportunity to attack a stationary village.